Skip to main content

 Define Your Data Model

 The first thing to do when integrating Seed SDK is define your data model.
+In your seed.config.ts file, you'll define your Models, their Properties, and what type of data each Property is expecting.

 For example, let's pretend we're creating a blog that uses Seed Protocol as its content store.
-We start by defining our Models, their Properties, and what type of data each Property is expecting.
+Here's what your seed.config.ts file would look like:

 import { Model, Text, ImageSrc, Relation, List, } from '@seedprotocol/sdk'